Danny Schofield

-Daniel James Schofield (born 10 April 1980) is an English former footballer and manager who is currently head coach of EFL League Two club Doncaster Rovers.
+Daniel James Schofield (born 10 April 1980) is an English former footballer and manager who is currently a first team coach at Reading.

 Playing career

 Huddersfield Town

 Schofield was signed by Huddersfield Town from Brodsworth Welfare for a fee of £2,000 in 1998.
 Although Schofield made his debut in the 1998–99 season against Crewe Alexandra, his first full season in the team came in the 2001–02 season when he found the net 11 times operating as a striker, since then he had been playing as an attacking right sided midfielder until was moved to the left side of midfield.

 On 28 February 2008, it was revealed on Huddersfield Town's official website that Danny had requested a move away from the club.
 Manager, Andy Ritchie explained his name had been circulated with a view to either a loan switch or permanent deal at the end of the season.
 Yeovil Town were the favorites to capture his signature, although Chesterfield and Rotherham United did also show interest in the midfielder.

 On 26 April, he scored on his last home game for Huddersfield Town against Walsall.
 Huddersfield won the game 2–0.